nickzoic/nick.zoic.org/art/yeast-thoughts/index.md

 because they reproduce very quickly and no-one minds you killing a billion of them before lunch.

-The experiment is done by knocking out the yeast's own [*ZWF1*](https://www.alliancegenome.org/gene/SGD:S000005185) gene and inserting variants of [human *G6PD*](https://www.alliancegenome.org/gene/SGD:S000005185) using plasmids.
+The experiment is done by knocking out the [yeast *ZWF1*](https://www.alliancegenome.org/gene/SGD:S000005185) gene and inserting variants of [human *G6PD*](https://www.alliancegenome.org/gene/SGD:S000005185) using plasmids.
 The variants used are a library of all possible single base substitutions.